Leisure cycling

 Traffic-free sections include the Stratford Greenway between Long Marston and Stratford-upon-Avon and the Rea Valley Route in Birmingham.

 Stratford-upon-Avon is well-known for being the birthplace of Shakespeare.
-It’s a market town with a rich history and many old buildings.
-It makes for a pleasant stopping off point .
+It’s a market town with a rich history and many old buildings and makes for a pleasant stopping off point or overnight stay.

 Stratford upon Avon - Warwick